How can we help?

 I received an email notification stating that unregistered 10DLC traffic will be blocked, but I don't (or I'm unsure if I) use messaging services.
 What should I do?

 If you received an email notification that means you have at least one 10DLC DID number on your account that is opted-in for messaging services.
-To see the status of the 10DLC registration on your DID numbers, please check the column 10DLC within the Manage Portal's DIDs section.
+To see the status of the 10DLC registration on your DID numbers along with the associated Brand ID and Campaign ID (for registered numbers), please navigate to the Manage Portal's DIDs section.
 If you are not using messaging services you may "opt-out" from messaging on the same DID Manage page.

 How do I check the status of 10DLC registration on my DID numbers?